lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 #### Events

-The `events` option takes an object whose key will be the React prop name and value will be the event name.
-The function passed to the created React component as a prop that matches the key name will be called when the specified event is fired from the custom element.
+The `events` option takes an object that maps React prop names to event names.
+When a component user passes a callback prop with one of the event prop names, the wrapper will add it as an event handler for the corresponding event.

 While the the React prop name can be whatever you want, the recommended convention is to add `on` in front of the event name.
-This is in line with how React is planning to implement event support for custom element properties.
+This matches how React is planning to implement event support for custom elements.
 You should also make sure this prop name does not collide with any existing properties on the element.

 In TypeScript, the event type can be specified by casting the event name to the `EventName` utility type.
 This is a good practice to do so that React users will get the most accurate types for their event callbacks.